Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-layout.md

 ---
 id: virtual-players-layout
 title: Change the layout of a Virtual Player
-description: Learn how to change the layout of a Vrtual Player window.
+description: Learn how to change the layout of a Virtual Player window.
 ---

 You can display and use the following parts of the [Unity Interface](https://docs.unity3d.com/Manual/UsingTheEditor.html) in a Virtual Player: